We’re sharing a few plant decoration ideas for your home. It’s time to put your green thumb to good use while decorating with houseplants!

 Trending design ideas are including more and more greenery.
 We believe that this trend is here to stay, not that we’re complaining.
 After all, Decorating with houseplants is a great way to add some creativity to your living room!
+With these plant decoration ideas, you can find inspiration for your own home.

 Do you love houseplants?
 If so, we don’t blame you.
 An indoor plant adds so much character to any living space.
 They are also a great way to liven up your life—and your home too.